 Erin Lucas Hamilton focuses her practice on general commercial litigation, representing both plaintiffs and defendants in the full range of disputes affecting business, such as those involving commercial contracts, shareholder disputes, corporate governance, employment matters, insurance coverage and various tort-based claims.
-Erin has significant experience in the specific fields of aviation disaster litigation and construction litigation as well.
+Erin represents businesses in a wide variety of industries including energy/natural resources, engineering, aviation, banking, construction and technology industries and has significant experience in the specific fields of aviation disaster litigation, lender liability defense and construction litigation.
 She represents regional, national and international clients in both state and federal courts, as well as in arbitration.

 Representative matters include:

 - In one of the first non-compete cases concerning the Marcellus Shale, prevailed in the defense of a former employee who established a competitive drilling-related services business in federal district court against claims for preliminary injunction and substantial money damages.
 Gray Holdco, Inc. v.
 Randy Cassady and RWLS, LLC 2010 WL 235106 (W.D.Pa.
 2010).
 Thereafter, prevailed in the Third Circuit Court of Appeals against former employer's subsequent effort to abandon in progress the lawsuit it had commenced in favor of pursuing its claims instead in a more favorable arbitration forum.
 Gray Holdco, Inc. v.
 Randy Cassady and RWLS, LLC 654 F.3d 444 (3d Cir.
 2011).

 - Assisted in the defense and negotiation of dismissals or settlements on behalf of aircraft parts manufacturers in wrongful death and survival actions arising out of aviation accidents.
 Also, assisted in the defense of commercial airlines in personal injury actions and the defense of aviation insurers in insurance coverage actions.